MattiasIvarsson/dbt-test-coverage/README.md

 # dbt-test-coverage
+How many models does have dbt test?

-cli tool for showing test coverage in [dbt](https://www.getdbt.com) projects.
+Cli tool for showing test coverage in [dbt](https://www.getdbt.com) projects.

 Tested with dbt 0.15 and newer!